 But be careful.
 A home office deduction is not always in everyone's best interest.
 Consider the pros and cons of a home office deduction.
 And if you have any doubts, consult a tax specialist for your specific circumstances.

-Here are some things to consider about taking a home office deduction on your income taxes:
+Here are some things to consider before taking a home office deduction on your income taxes.

 If you are an independent contractor, remember that your home office may not create a loss for your business.
 That means that independent contractors who are filing a Schedule C must first calculate whether their business has a profit or a loss.
 Then they can subtract the home office deduction, as long as it does not create a loss.